Green governments: The Fukushima disaster and the 2011 election

-Figure \ref{fig: vote shares} shows polls for the four major political parties before the 2011 state election.
-We use data from the four leading pollsters: infratest dimap, emnid, Forsa, and Forschungsgruppe Wahlen.
-The polls differ by some percentage points across the individual pollsters, even when citizens have been polled in very similar time intervals.
-It is conceivable that pollsters have some political alignments.
-Therefore, Figure \ref{fig: vote shares} shows all polls from the four leading pollsters in chronological order.
-In January 2011, the vote share of the Greens was predicted to be 27\%.
-The Greens and the SPD had a majority in the polls in January 2011.
-Clearly, the Greens and the SPD would have taken any opportunity to form a coalition.
-The conservative CDU was the predominant party and governed BW for 58 years.
-A change of government --- a leftwing coalition removing the conservative CDU from office --- would have been a historic event.

-The popularity of the Greens declined in February 2011.
-Support for the reconstruction of the main station in the state's capital Stuttgart (Stuttgart 21) increased and was now supported by 43\% of the respondents of a representative survey (40\% in November 2010) and not supported by 35\% (39\% in November 2010) \citep{swr2011patt}.
-The conciliations that took place in the late fall and the arbitration award by Heiner Geissler (a retired CDU politician) in December 2010 influenced parties' popularity.
-The CDU managed to portray the Greens as a destructive party that is opposing everything \citep{zeit2011patt}.
-Representative surveys showed, for example, that Stuttgart 21 was perceived as being less important than education policies \citep{swr2011patt}.
+Due to the developments in the year 2010, the Greens and the SPD had a majority in the polls in January 2011.
+In February 2011, the popularity of the Greens started to decline.
+Support for the reconstruction of the main station in Stuttgart increased.\footnote{In February 2011, the reconstruction was supported by 43\% of the respondents of a representative survey (40\% in November 2010) and not supported by 35\% (39\% in November 2010) \citep{swr2011patt}.} The conciliations in the late fall and the arbitration award by Heiner Geissler (a retired CDU politician) in December 2010 influenced parties' popularities.
+The CDU managed to portray the Greens as a destructive party that is opposing everything \citep{zeit2011patt}.\footnote{Representative surveys showed, for example, that Stuttgart 21 was perceived as being less important than education policies \citep{swr2011patt}.
 The CDU was also perceived as being by far the most competent party regarding economic policies.
 In a representative survey, citizens were asked which party is the most competent one regarding economic policies.
-The results were: CDU 42\%, SPD 11\%, Greens 6\%, FDP 3\%, no party 20\%, do not know 18\% \citep{forschungsgruppe2011politbarometer}.
-The overwhelming success of the Greens in the polls and the surprisingly poor performance of the CDU in the fall/winter 2010 seemed to be exaggerated.
+The results were: CDU 42\%, SPD 11\%, Greens 6\%, FDP 3\%, no party 20\%, do not know 18\% \citep{forschungsgruppe2011politbarometer}.} The overwhelming success of the Greens in the polls and the surprisingly poor performance of the CDU in the fall/winter of 2010 seemed to be exaggerated.
 When it got serious before the election in 2011, the traditionally conservative electorate in BW returned to support the conservative incumbent government.